 4.4 Serving Suggestions

-- As a delightful side dish accompanying grilled meats or roasted vegetables.
+- As a side dish with grilled meats or roasted veggies

-- On toasted bread or crostini for an elegant appetizer.
+- On toasted bread or crostini as a fancy appetizer

 Section 5: Creative Ways to Use Slow Cooker Mushrooms